mattfedd/hn-flutter-app/hacker_news/README.md

 - [x] drag down to refresh
 - [ ] integration tests
 - [ ] better styling on the list cards
+- [x] cards need to make their elements use percentage based sizing or something flexy